rspamd/rspamd.com/doc/modules/clickhouse.md

 Clickhouse module pushes a variety of message-related metadata to an instance of [Clickhouse](https://clickhouse.yandex/), an open-source column-oriented DBMS useful for realtime analytics.
 Information that could be collected includes: senders/recipients/scores of scanned messages and metadata such as DKIM/DMARC/bayes/fuzzy status & information about URLs and attachments.

+You can also use [Redash](https://redash.io) to build your own analytical board using this module (similar to Elastic + Kibana).

 {::options parse_block_html="true" /}
 <div id="toc">
   <h2 class="toc-header">Contents</h2>